 How can we humans prevent the murderous killing of these magnificent Gentle Giants?

 The book includes information for the academic as well as the layman, and answers many questions posed by those passionate about elephants.
-Such as elephant feeding habits, elephant anatomy, elephant calves, elephant emotions and elephant behavuoural patterns.
+Such as elephant feeding habits, elephant anatomy, elephant conception, elephant calves, elephant emotions and elephant behavioural patterns.